SherG/tester1/site/content/post/success.md

 Half measures will not yield success.
 There are no short cuts.

-To end with another quote, this one from Will Durant, summarizing Aristotle: "\[W]e are what we repeatedly do.
+To end with another quote, this one from <a href="https://en.wikipedia.org/wiki/Will_Durant" target="blank">Will Durant</a>, summarizing Aristotle: "\[W]e are what we repeatedly do.
 Excellence, then is not an act but a habit.”
 <br/>

 <hr>